Ryman: Formation

 Henry J Ryman opened his first store as a book printer on Great Portland Street, London in 1893, that is still open today.
 Quickly changing the focus to selling stationery, the business was successfully owned and managed by the Ryman family for several generations.
 Jack Ryman succeeded Henry in 1931, until he passed it on to his own sons, Desmond and Nicholas, in 1951.
 At the time that Desmond and Nicholas assumed control from father, the company comprised eleven shops.
 Expansion followed, along with the introduction of self-service counters and during their ownership, turnover rose from £250,000 to £16 million.
 Upon selling the company, Nicholas moved to France to become a vigneron.

-From 1912 to 1995, the business traded as H. J. Ryman Retail Limited.
+From 1912 to 1995, the business traded as H. J. Ryman Limited.

 In 1968, Ryman merged with the furniture retailer Habitat to form Ryman Conran.
 The following year they purchased the business of Lupton Morton, who mostly supplied furniture to offices and corporations but also made pieces by other designers, and in 1970, acquired the retail chain Straker-Bedser.

 By 1970, the turnover of the group had doubled since the merger with Habitat.
 However, Terence Conran was disappointed that Habitat itself had not been expanded, and offered to purchase Habitat from Ryman Conran, along with Conran Associates and the remains of Lupton Morton.

 Ryman Conran, who did not highly value the Habitat chain, and apparently thought it was making a loss, agreed to the sale.
 Ryman Conran retained Habitat's original factory in Thetford along with Conran Design Group.

 In 1972, the Ryman brothers sold Ryman Conran to the Burton Group for £8 million.
 Rodney Fitch bought out Conran Design Group, renaming it Fitch & Company in the same year.

 During the 1970s and 1980s the business passed through several different owners, including Jennifer d'Abo, who purchased the chain in 1981 and floated it on the Stock Exchange in 1986, and Pentos (owners of Athena and Dillons Booksellers among others), who took the company private again for £20 million (double the flotation price) in 1987.